 7. Knowsley Safari Park

 A unique experience in Prescot, Merseyside, Knowsley Safari Park is a five-mile safari drive – self-described as a ‘truly wild encounter’.
 They got that right.
-It’s kind of like a mini visit to South Africa, where you can slowly drive through and spot exotic animals such as lions, giraffe and even sea life.
+It’s kind of like a mini visit to South Africa, where you can slowly drive through and spot exotic animals such as lions, giraffes and even sea life.
 Some of the safari can be explored on foot where it’s safer (for example, where the giraffes live), with regular displays showcasing animals such as birds of prey and sea lions.
 There are over 750 animals to see, and it’s a brilliant place to visit if you want to get some cool shots of the big cats.
 Knowsley Safari Park, Prescot, L34 4AN.

 8. The Garden House, Stockport

-A brilliant spot to keep children entertained, The Garden House in Marple, Stockport is super close to Manchester and is both a registered charity and community farm – which started as a community project five years ago.
+A brilliant spot to keep children entertained, The Garden House in Marple, Stockport is super close to Manchester and is both a registered charity and community farm – which started as a community project.
 The farm is home to animals such as goats, alpacas, ponies and pigs, and guests can walk through to check out the farm animals that live there.
 Take a picnic to enjoy out in the sun, or check out their on-site cafe for a relaxed brew after visiting the pigs.
 On-site you’ll also find a kids play area, a gorgeous walking route by the River Goyt and even an ice cream parlour – armed with both dairy and vegan flavours to enjoy while it’s hot.
 The Garden House, Lakes Road, Stockport, SK6 7DH.